Toward claiming a detection of gravitational memory: Claiming a detection of gravitational memory with LISA

 Hence, in TDI, the leading order contribution of the naive two-arm Michelson output is canceled exactly, and in the low frequency limit, we are left with an effective second derivative of the strain.
 Second-generation TDI $X_2$ introduces one additional set of delay-difference operators $1-\vb{D}^4$ to compensate for time-dependent arm lengths.
 Again, the combinations are such that in the low frequency regime, only the highest derivative terms survive

 Hence, the second-generation Michelson TDI scales as the \emph{third time derivative} of $h$ in the low frequency detector limit~\cite{Babak:2021mhe}.

 In total, there are three independent TDI channels traditionally denoted as $X$, $Y$, and $Z$, each constructed using one of the three spacecrafts as the central vertex.
 These three channels are in principle all sensitive to gravitational radiation, responding differently depending on their sky location and polarization.
-The $X$, $Y$, and $Z$ channels can be further combined into the orthogonal $A$, $E$, and $T$ channels, where in a first approximation the $A$ and $E$ channels are mostly sensitive to gravitational waves, providing independent information on polarization and source direction, while the $T$ channel is largely insensitive to low-frequency signals.
+The $X$, $Y$, and $Z$ channels can be further combined into the orthogonal $A$, $E$, and $T$ channels, where in a first approximation the $A$ and $E$ channels are mostly sensitive to gravitational waves, providing independent information on polarization and source direction.
+The T channel, by contrast, has a strongly suppressed response to gravitational waves in the low-frequency regime of the detector and is therefore largely insensitive to the memory signals considered here.